PLAN A ONE-WEEK ITINERARY FOR DUBAI

 HOW TO GET TO WILD WADI WATERPARK: It is just right next to Burj al-Arab’s entrance (which is not open to the public, though).
 There is no metro station close by.
 The closest metro station is the “Mall of Emirates” – from there, take a taxi or bus to get there.
 Some buses stop close by (e.g., bus line 81).

 OPENING HOURS: Open from Tuesday to Sunday from 10:00 am to 6 pm, closed on Mondays.

-If you are looking for a cheaper option to spend time in the water, go to Kite Beach – a beach with nice views of Burj al Arab, where you can cool off there.
+If you are looking for a cheaper option to spend time in the water, go to Kite Beach.

-- The beaches in Dubai are, in general, not very crowded (not to our European standard).
+The beaches in Dubai are, in general, not very crowded (not to our European standard) and clean and safe.

 ℹ️ I am not a person who spends endless hours at the beach, but water rats can have a fun day here without breaking the bank.